 Solo Canoe in Everglades National Park

-It’s a wonder that over 1.5 million acres of swampland could possibly be just outside of Miami.
+It’s a wonder that over 1.5 million acres of swampland could possibly be just outside of major American city.
 The lush greenery that populates Everglades National Park isn’t the only thing that will astound you.
-Its impossibly varied ecosystem plays host to the American crocodile, herons, the endangered manatee and the Florida panther.
-Take a guided tour through the swampy forest or plan your trip yourself – using the park’s official website as your guide.
+Its impossibly varied ecosystem plays host to the American crocodile, herons, the endangered manatee, AND the Florida panther.
+It’s an experience to take in the richness of nature that’s worth the cost of any flights to Miami!
+Take a guided tour through the swampy forest or go in your own– the park’s official website as a great section to help visitors plan their trips.
 The most interesting offering that we saw was a week-long solo canoe trip, finding solitude in the picturesque setting as you camp alongside the 99-mile water trail.
-Beyond canoeing, the park is perfect for bikers, boaters and foodies.
+Beyond canoeing, the park is perfect for bikers, boaters, and foodies.
 Try some Everglades traditional dishes like frog legs and gator bites – yum!

 Take a Nature Hike on Matheson Hammock Park

 This 630-acre urban park is located just south of Miami.
 Rent a stand-up paddleboard, take a kayak for a spin or try your hand at kiteboarding in this urban beauty.
 Though its nearby coral reef is man-made, the water and marine life that inhabit it are natural and stunning.
 Take a quick hike through the green canopies that cover the wild nature of Matheson Hammock Park.
 The 1.5-mile trail is deceptively short: the rugged terrain and unique habitat are sure to make the hike a challenging and drawn-out one, as stopping to admire your incredible surroundings are practically mandatory.

 Did we miss any other outdoorsy hot spots near Miami?
 Let us know in the comments!